 Less research is available on tremelimumab than Yervoy, but preliminary results show further research is warranted.
-For example, two Italian studies featured in the journal Expert Review of Anticancer Therapy reported tremelimumab temporarily stopped cancer growth in roughly half of mesothelioma participants.

 One involves combining tremelimumab with surgery.

-A third is combining tremelimumab with durvalumab (Imfinzi).
+Another is combining tremelimumab with durvalumab (Imfinzi).

 Clinical trials suggest that Yervoy and tremelimumab are effective for some people with mesothelioma.
 Further research is necessary to determine which mesothelioma patients may benefit the most from immune checkpoint inhibitors that target CTLA-4.